Cablebús: Service

-The fare is 7 pesos (MXN) per travel.
+The fare is 7 pesos (MXN) per trip.
 Service is free of charge for users over 70 years of age, children under 5 years of age, and people with evident disabilities.

 The gondola lift used for the Cablebus travels at approximately 20 km/h on average.

 Similarly to the Mexico City Metro system, Cablebús stations feature pictograms symbolizing either the names of the stations or a significant feature in the region.
 They were designed by American graphic designer Lance Wyman, who also designed all the pictograms for the Movilidad Integrada system.
 The system is light blue-colored representing the color of the sky.

 Stations

 Line 1

 Line 1 is located in the northernmost borough of Gustavo A. Madero.
 It runs 9.2 km from the area serving the Indios Verdes STC Metro station to the Campos Revolución STC Metro station, where the line divides into two cables for transfer, one toward Cuautepec station and the other toward Tlalpexco station, in the Cerro del Chiquihuite.
 The ropeway installation for Line 1 was built by Doppelmayr Mexico.
 The cabins are the OMEGA V cabins by CWA Constructions, which have won a Red Dot Award for their outstanding design.